Why cruising in California is getting support from state lawmakers

 FRESNO, Calif.
-(KSEE/KGPE) – A bipartisan show of support for car cruising in California was passed in the state assembly last month, part of a push to encourage officials and law enforcement to celebrate the automotive activity.
+(KSEE/KGPE) – A bipartisan show of support for car cruising in California was passed in the State Assembly last month, part of a push to officials and law enforcement to encourage the automotive activity.

 Support for ACR 176 grew substantially after it was introduced.
 The resolutions’ online history shows a change in the coauthors, now listing 73 state assembly members on the list from both Democratic and Republican parties.

-Included are Fresno-area Assemblymembers Dr. Joaquin Arambula and Jim Patterson.
-Assemblymember Patterson’s office did not provide a statement detailing why he supported the resolution, but Assemlymember Arambula wrote that he is proud to be one of the co-authors.
+On the coauthor list is Fresno-area Assemblymember Dr. Joaquin Arambula, who in a statement wrote that he is proud to be included.

 The resolution must be approved by both the State Assembly and the State Senate before it can be official.
 Once approved by both, it is then filed with the secretary of state for it to take effect.
 It does not need to be signed by the governor.